rianvdm/manager-README/README.md

 * Make our customers and business successful, and
 * Build a happy team that loves the work we do

+# My Product Philosophy

+I am a big believer in [Daniel Pink’s assertion](https://bookshop.org/a/89364/9781594484803) that people are ultimately motivated by _Autonomy_, _Mastery_, and _Purpose_.
+That’s why I believe in enabling empowered teams to make the best decisions they can make for the business and its customers based on high quality data.

+I see my role as a product leader to provide the product strategy, goals, and strategic context to teams.
+And then I trust the teams to come up with the best ways to accomplish those goals through the product.
+I am ultimately accountable for the outcomes of what we work on, so I remain intimately involved in the details and help guide with context and questions and suggestions.

+If our goals or priorities are not clear, or if you feel like you’re lacking strategic context to do your job well, please let me know.
+Those are an essential components of our combined success, so none of that should ever be unclear.

 # Communication Preferences